 Nicknamed the “Old Dominion” and sometimes the “Mother of Presidents” after the eight U.S. presidents born there, Virginia has much to offer for sightseeing, history buffs, and outdoor fun at beaches, mountains, and forests.

-Historic Jamestown is the site of the first permanent English settlement in North America and represents the very foundations of whom and what we are as a people and a nation.
+Historic Jamestown is the site of North America’s first permanent English settlement.
+It represents the very foundations of whom and what we are as a people and a nation.

-Virginia was one of the 13 Colonies in the American Revolution and joined the Confederacy in the Civil War during which time, Richmond was made the Confederate capital and Virginia’s northwestern counties separated to form the state of West Virginia.
+Virginia was one of the 13 Colonies in the American Revolution.
+It joined the Confederacy in the Civil War when Richmond was made the Confederate capital and Virginia’s northwestern counties separated to form the state of West Virginia.

-Along with its abundant history, Virginia provides numerous beaches along the Atlantic Ocean, 30 National Parks, 35 State Parks, and two National Forests.
+Along with its great history, Virginia provides numerous beaches along the Atlantic Ocean, 30 National Parks, 35 State Parks, and two National Forests.

 Kathy R. Weiser-Alexander

 Virginia Flag – Virginia’s official state flag was adopted in 1861.
 The flag has a deep blue background with a white circle in the center.
-In the center are the words “Virginia,” and “Sic Sempter Tyrannis”, which is Latin for “thus always to tyrants”.
-Depicting the state’s motto on the flag is the goddess Virtue holding a sword and a spear, who has defeated a tyrant, who is lying on the ground, and is holding a chain and a scourge..
-Nearby is the tyrant’s fallen crown.
-Virtue symbolizes Virginia and the tyrant symbolizes Britain.
+In the center are the words “Virginia” and “Sic Sempter Tyrannis,” which is Latin for “thus always to tyrants.”
+Depicting the state’s motto on the flag is the goddess Virtue holding a sword and a spear, who has defeated a tyrant lying on the ground and holding a chain and a scourge.
+Nearby is the tyrant fallen crown.
+Virtue symbolizes Virginia, and the tyrant represents Britain.
 Red Virginia creepers and green leaves surround the scene.
 A white silk fringe is on the edge farthest from the flagstaff.